seohsirk/next-supabase-ai-template/README.md

 ## Writing API Route Handlers

+API Route handlers are added using the convention `route.ts` and exporting one or many HTTP methods (e.g., `GET`, `POST`, `PUT`, `DELETE`).

-You won't be writing too many API route handlers - but when you do, you can use the `enhanceRouteHandler` utility to help you with the following:
+While you won't be writing too many API route handlers (prefer Server Actions for mutations) - you can use the `enhanceRouteHandler` utility to help you with the following:

 1. checks the user state (if the user is authenticated)
 2. given a Zod schema, it validates the request body